Fire and rescue services

 In other situations, you'll need to get a visa.

-Get an entry stamp in your passport from border control staff when you first enter the Schengen Area.
+When you first enter the Schengen Area, get an entry stamp in your passport from border control staff.

 Entry and exit conditions can change at short notice.
-Contact the embassy of Latvia in Canberra for the latest details about visas, currency and customs.
+Contact the embassy or consulate of Latvia for the latest details on entry requirements before you travel.

 To enter Latvia, you must have a valid health insurance policy.
 Your cover must include any health-related expenses during your stay, including the cost of flying you home.
 If you don't have adequate insurance, authorities may ask you to buy a policy when you arrive.